-- For the Prime Minister, to ensure the debate is adequately defined (see below). - For the Member speakers (both Government and Opposition), to extend the debate (explained in section 2.8). - For all speakers, to ensure that their arguments are consistent with all other arguments made by themselves, their teammates, and the other team on their side of the debate (contradiction is often referred to as 'knifing'). - For all speakers, to take at least one point of information during their speeches and to offer points of information on a regular basis (see above). - For all speakers, to speak within the time frame allotted (see above).
+- For the Prime Minister, to ensure the debate is adequately defined (see Section 2.9). - For the Member speakers (both Government and Opposition), to extend the debate (explained in section 2.8). - For all speakers, to ensure that their arguments are consistent with all other arguments made by themselves, their teammates, and the other team on their side of the debate (see Section 2.4 for more information on contradictions). - For all speakers, to take at least one point of information during their speeches and to offer points of information on a regular basis (see Section 1.4 on POIs). - For all speakers, to speak within the time frame allotted (see Section 1.2 on speech timing).